pdgilbert/LoRaGPS/README.md

 The last line should show a string of NMEA data, read from the GPS device on the serial port.

-The `LoRaGPS_sensor.py` code now reads GPS directly though the serial USART.
+The `LoRaGPS_sensor` code now reads GPS directly though the serial USART.
 An early version used gpsd, which may be more robust with different GPS devices, and provides some other useful features.
 It can be a bit trickier to set up, but is very stable once working.
 The main reason for not using